 On a coastline of 1152 kilometers you will find white and golden sandy beaches, grey pebble beaches and black volcanic beaches.
 A variety that you will not find again in the whole Mediterranean area.
 For sun worshippers, families with children, sand castle builders, nature lovers, explorers, divers, snorkelers, kitesurfers, windsurfers, sailors, motor boat enthusiasts and everyone else, the beaches of Sicily are a true paradise on earth.

 Cefalù is probably one of the most worth seeing towns in all of Sicily.
 Located directly at the sea, with a long sandy beach and a beautiful old town.

-The original fishing village of Mondello near Palermo is now a chic beach resort with one of the most beautiful sandy beaches in Sicily.
+Mondello, the sandy beach of Palermo, was originally a fishing village.
+Today it is a beach resort with one of the most beautiful beaches in Sicily.